-Basic concepts and fundamentals of ACLs
+Basic Concepts and Fundamentals of ACLs

 An access control list (ACL) is a set of statements.
 Each statement consists of criteria and actions.
 Criteria define the conditions for the actions.
-When the defined conditions are matched, the related actions are executed.
 Routers use ACLs to filter packets.
 When a packet enters or exits the router, the router checks the statements of the applied ACL in sequential order to find a match.
-If the router finds a match, the router executes the corresponding action.
-If the router does not find a match, the router discards the packet.
+If it finds a match, it executes the corresponding action.
+If not, it discards the packet.
+An ACL works only if you apply it to the correct interface in the proper direction.
+This tutorial explains the factors that affect ACL implementation.

 Location

-An ACL acts as a sieve.
+Access lists work on a per-interface basis.
+For example, if a router has two interfaces, you can apply two different access lists to both interfaces.
+An interface only uses its ACL to filter the traffic that passes through it.
+It cannot use the ACL applied to another interface.
+If you apply an ACL to an interface that does not process targeted traffic, it will not work.
+It acts as a sieve.
 Just as a sieve uses its mesh to filter out liquid or small particles from a mixture, an ACL uses its statements to filter out the desired packets.
-A sieve can filter the mixture only when you pass the mixture through it.
-Similarly, an ACL can filter traffic only if traffic is processed through it.
+A sieve can filter the mixture only when it passes through it.
+Similarly, an ACL can filter traffic only when the traffic goes through it.
+Let us take an example.
+The following image shows a network.

 ACL example network

-wrong location ACL implementation
+Wrong location for ACL implementation

 Will this ACL work?